-→ Gender transformative approaches imply indepth political change and redistribution of power and resources in societies, including among organisations and across programmes.
-In other words, these approaches are employed to create opportunities for organisations to actively challenge gender norms, promote positions of social and political influence for women in communities, and address power inequities between (and within) people of different genders and with different gender identities.

-→ The use of and thinking around Theories of Change (ToC) within Hivos serves as a helpful framework for the inclusion of gender equality and diversity inclusion objectives.
+- → Gender transformative approaches imply indepth political change and redistribution of power and resources in societies, including among organisations and across programmes.
+In other words, these approaches are employed to create opportunities for organisations to actively challenge gender norms, promote positions of social and political influence for women in communities, and address power inequities between (and within) people of different genders and with different gender identities. - → The use of and thinking around Theories of Change (ToC) within Hivos serves as a helpful framework for the inclusion of gender equality and diversity inclusion objectives.
 The programme development process provides a fundamental opportunity at all stages to consider and integrate gender equality, such as in the formulation of the actors and power analysis when envisioning the desired social change, and in the articulation of assumptions and strategic thinking in relation to gender and diversity inclusion in any programme.
-ToC processes are therefore able to support programmes with a lens for questioning and reflection.

-→ Whenever programme ToC facilitators and Design, Monitoring Evaluation and Learning (DMEL) facilitators are encouraged to always support programmes to do a gender analysis at the beginning of each programme development process.
+ToC processes are therefore able to support programmes with a lens for questioning and reflection. - → programme ToC facilitators and Design, Monitoring Evaluation and Learning (DMEL) facilitators are encouraged to always support programmes to do a gender analysis at the beginning of each programme development process.
 Whenever, programme staff are stuck, it is necessary to consult a gender and/or diversity expert in development of the final proposals.
-A few tools that are worth highlighting in this process are provided below as examples

-As mentioned below, Hivos sees ToC as a systematic approach to programme design, monitoring, evaluation, and learning.
+As mentioned above, Hivos sees ToC as a systematic approach to programme design, monitoring, evaluation, and learning.
 ToC thinking and practice allows for positioning change more strongly in context, trends and power issues, embedded in a multi-stakeholder perspective.
 The outcomes of a ToC process are used to continuously track and reflect on the evolving processes that lead to change in ways that allow for adaptation or readjustment of strategies, for checking our assumptions, and to promote institutional learning mainly around: